cpske/ISP/introduction/index.md

   - Good editors: Atom, Notepad++, Sublime, VS Code (a bit slow), TextMate (for Mac)
 * Git command line client
   - The Git tool included in IDEs is useful, but you still need the command line `git` and know how to use it!
+* OBS Studio to record your screen during exams.

 ### Why a Team Software Project?